orcwg/orcwg/cyber-resilience-sig/README.md

     style standards fill:#FFCDD2,stroke:#D50000
 ```

+### Key stakeholders

+The SIG intends to collaborate closely with and provide input to the following stakholders:

+* EU Commission
+* CRA Expert Group
+* CEN/CENELEC
+* ETSI
+* ENISA
+* Market Surveillance Authorities

 ### Equivalence between products and open source components

 The CRA focuses mainly on the compliance of products, but that doesn't mean that there aren't equivalent concepts targeted at open source components.
 The following table compares products and open source components and references relevant Cyber Resilience SIG deliverables for each.